The Shoemaker's Holiday: Performance history

-Scholars believe the Admiral's Men first performed The Shoemaker's Holiday in 1599 at the Rose Theatre and then later in 1600.
+Scholars believe the Admiral's Men first performed The Shoemaker's Holiday in 1599 at The Rose theatre and then later in 1600.
 During Dekker's lifetime, the only surviving performance record of The Shoemaker's Holiday is in 1600 on New Year's Day as part of Queen Elizabeth I's annual Christmas celebrations and entertainment.

 In April 1898, a Harvard University fraternity performed an abridged version with attention to costuming, music, and dance.

 In November 1912, at Brinkerhoff Theatre, the Philolexian Society of Columbia University presented a well-received parodic interpretation with an all male-cast performing men's and women's roles.

 In January 1938, Orson Welles brought significant attention to The Shoemaker's Holiday with his abridged version in the Mercury Theatre in New York.
 Some critics gave the production highly favorable reviews while others criticized the extreme humor.
 Welles' production of The Shoemaker's Holiday was offered "in repertory" with his previous show, Julius Caesar.

-In 1967, Director Douglass Campbell of Guthrie Theater Company in Minneapolis, Minnesota presented an adaptation with an instrumental score composed by Dominick Argento.
+In 1967, Director Douglas Campbell of the Guthrie Theater in Minneapolis, Minnesota presented an adaptation with an instrumental score composed by Dominick Argento.
 Campbell inserted an extra scene of Ralph singing "How Does My Jane?"

 In 1970, the play was translated by Dan Almagor into Hebrew and directed by David William to celebrate the rebuilding of the Habima Theatre.

 The Shoemaker's Holiday has also been a part of Shakespearean festivals celebrating Elizabethan theatre.

 In February 2005, Peter Dobbins as artistic director of Storm Theatre presented a performance in contrast to Welles' comedic abridgment.
 The Wall Street Journal favorably reviewed the production for both its comedic and somber moments.

 In 2015, the Royal Shakespeare Company produced The Shoemaker's Holiday at the Swan Theatre, Stratford-upon-Avon to highly acclaimed reviews.
 Critics praised director Phillip Breen for reinterpreting scenes and evoking contemporary issues of war trauma and oppression.

 In 2016, the Baltimore Shakespeare Factory produced the play with modern music such as "Blue Suede Shoes" by Elvis Presley.
 Reviewers described the show as a light-hearted, comedic interpretation with exceptional costuming.